RonSheoran123/Linear-Regression-Using-Gradient-Descent/README.md

 5)**Result**: The final set of parameters obtained after the iterations should be a local minimum of the cost function, meaning it's a point where the cost is relatively low compared to its immediate neighbors.

+The array 'm' is the array of the parameters to be calculated with one extra paramter 'm0' added, where m0 determines the intercept in the equation.
+Hence, we add an extra regressor with value '1' to the dataset.

 There are variations of gradient descent, including:

 _Stochastic Gradient Descent (SGD)_: Updates the parameters using a single random training example at each iteration.
 This can lead to faster convergence but can also introduce more noise.